Updated February 19th, 2020.

 Located far enough from the chaos of town but close enough to be convenient, Hostal Moai is a popular spot for travellers.
 They offer both dorm beds from $9US per night and private rooms from $42US.
 Breakfast is included in the room rate and goes down a treat with hungry surfers!
 There is French toast or eggs, fruit salad, fresh juice and either tea or coffee.
 With plenty of hammocks, this is a great option for backpackers looking to chill out a stone’s throw from the beach.

 4. Montañita Cabañas – From $19 US Per Night

 A two-minute walk from the centre of town is Montañita Cabañas, a resort-style accommodation for the budget traveller.
-This place has a Jacuzzi, pool, communal eating area, and both dorms and privates.
-Connected to the Montañita Spanish School, many guests here spend their days practising their Español and surfing, because of this The Cabañas sports a tight-knit community which will make you feel welcomed the second you walk in.
-You’ll instantly make buddies to hit the beach with and order a few cocktails with when the sun sets.
-The Cabañas also organizes activities for guests such as volleyball games and Friday night BBQ’s.
+This place has a jacuzzi, pool, communal eating area as well as both dorms and privates.
+Connected to the Montañita Spanish School, many guests here spend their days practising their español and surfing, because of this the Cabañas sports a tight-knit community which will make you feel welcomed the second you walk in.
+You’ll instantly make buddies to hit the beach with and order a few cocktails with when the sunsets.
+The Cabañas also organises activities for guests such as volleyball games and Friday night BBQs.